`

 People Are Asking, Does the city commission (still) have a siege mentality?

-What will the KCB City Commission do at their meetings on December 18?
+What will the KCB City Commission do at the Regular Meeting on January 22?

-The city commission will host an organizational meeting, public hearing, and regular monthly meeting in Marble Hall and on Zoom on Thursday, December 18.
+The city commission will host a regular monthly meeting in Marble Hall and on Zoom on Thursday, January 22.

 Note that the restriction on public commentary continues for all meetings; "Members of the Public may speak for three minutes and may only speak once unless waived by a majority vote of the commission."